-A thoroughly conducted scientific or scholarly research finds answers to hypotheses or propositions and produces outcomes that have direct and indirect impact on individuals, institutions, communities, and the world at large.
+A thoroughly conducted scientific or scholarly research finds answers to hypotheses or propositions and produces outcomes that have a direct and indirect impact on individuals, institutions, communities and the world at large.
 When the researchers conducted a study on sound and transparent, reliable, and valid protocols, the results may stand the test of time.
-To pass the validity and reliability test, a researcher must learn to think critically and avoid the pitfalls in human reasoning; human capacity to reason is quintessential to scientific research and when that capacity is blurred and overwhelmed by biases, conflict of interests, conflict of conscience, emotions, illogical thoughts, the outcomes of a research can be vulnerable and susceptible to egregious errors; they take, for instance, correlation for causation, make generalizations about members of a category after having encountered only a restricted subset of that category, look for evidence that supports a hypothesis without also looking for evidence that would disconfirm such hypothesis and confuse what must logically be true with what seems to be right in the world.
+To pass the validity and reliability test, a researcher must learn to think critically and avoid the pitfalls in human reasoning.
+The human capacity to reason is quintessential to scientific research, and when that capacity is blurred and overwhelmed by biases, conflict of interests, conflict of conscience, emotions, illogical thoughts, the outcomes of a research can be vulnerable and susceptible to egregious errors; they take, for instance, correlation for causation, make generalizations about members of a category after having encountered only a restricted subset of that category, look for evidence that supports a hypothesis without also looking for evidence that would disconfirm such hypothesis and confuse what must logically be true with what seems to be right in the world.

-The project management fields of study is fraught with misconstrued and misinformed notions.
+Parallelly, the project management fields of study are fraught with misconstrued and misinformed notions.
 Some practitioners, scholars, and writers, to name a few examples, equate project management to a unique conceptualization or contextualization.
 This belief is rampant and widely held among IT project management enthusiasts.
-For them, what occurs in the IT industry reflects on the project management industry and that project management success and failure are largely measured by the failure and success of information technology projects.
-There also those whose who focus on methodology as the quintessential solution or panacea to the perennial failure of project management practitioners to deliver projects, particularly complex size projects, without inaccurate project cost estimate, schedule delays, budgetary constraints, environmental disasters, and resistance.
+For them, what occurs in the IT industry reflects on the entire project management industry, and that the success or failure of the PM fields is largely measured by the failure or success of information technology projects.
+There also those whose who focus on methodology as the quintessential solution or panacea to the continuing failure of project management practitioners to deliver projects, particularly complex size projects, without considering inaccurate project cost estimate, schedule delays, budgetary constraints, environmental disasters, and resistance.
 This misinformation or misconstruction also exacerbate the fragmentation and superficial conduct of qualitative and quantitative research inquiries regarding project management activities.